AI Chat Paper

 Abstract

 The escalating complexity of the electromagnetic environment calls for advanced electromagnetic wave (EMW) absorption materials capable of efficient multi-frequency attenuation.
 Silicon carbide (SiC) is a promising dielectric candidate but is hindered by intrinsic impedance mismatch and limited polarization loss.
-Herein, we report a novel ternary heterostructure absorber consisting of SiC nanowires synergistically coupled with dual rare-earth silicides (Ce5Si4 and Pr5Si4), fabricated via a combined magnesiothermic/carbothermal reduction process using an MFI-type zeolite precursor.
+Herein, we report a novel ternary heterostructure absorber consisting of SiC nanowires synergistically coupled with dual rare-earth silicides (Ce5Si4 and Pr5Si4) fabricated via a combined magnesiothermic and carbothermal reduction process using an MFI-type zeolite precursor.
 This unique architecture creates an intricate porous network featuring abundant multiple heterogeneous interfaces (SiC/Ce5Si4, SiC/Pr5Si4, and Ce5Si4/Pr5Si4).
-The simultaneous incorporation of Ce and Pr optimizes the complex permittivity for impedance matching and induces intense multi-interface polarization relaxation.
-Consequently, the designed composite achieves efficient and strong EMW absorption performance in the C-band (4.30 GHz), X-band (8.24 GHz), and Ku-band (16.51 GHz), demonstrating remarkable multi-frequency points absorption performance.
+The simultaneous incorporation of Ce and Pr optimizes the complex permittivity for impedance matching and induces intense multi-interfacial polarization relaxation.
+Consequently, the designed composite achieves efficient and strong EMW absorption performance in the C-band (4.30 GHz), X-band (8.24 GHz), and Ku-band (16.51 GHz), demonstrating remarkable multi-frequency point absorption performance.
 Radar cross-section (RCS) simulations further demonstrate its significant stealth capability, highlighting the potential of dual rare-earth synergistic engineering.
 This work provides a pioneering strategy for designing high-performance, multi-frequency SiC-based absorbers through the construction of ternary rare-earth silicide heterostructures.

 Graphical Abstract